NHL to investigate claim Sharks' Evander Kane bet on own games | CBC Sports

 Messages sent to Kane's agent and the Sharks seeking comment were not immediately returned.

-Kane, 29, is three seasons into a $49 million, seven-year contract.
+Kane, 29, is three seasons into a $49 million US, seven-year contract.
 He's with his third organization after being drafted by and debuting with Atlanta/Winnipeg and a stint in Buffalo.
-According to Capfriendly, which charts hockey salaries, he has made just under $56 million during his NHL career.
+According to Capfriendly, which charts hockey salaries, he has made just under $56 million US during his NHL career.

 Last season, he had 22 goals and 27 assists in 56 games.